tall-developer/blackbook-app/README.md

 # blackbook-app
-A mobile app for tracking personal debtors.
-Best suitable for Loan Sharks (Mashonisa),
+A simple app to track personal loans and debtors.
+Designed for small lenders, freelancers, and everyday use.